Wildebeest Herds on Rolling Hills: Flocking on Arbitrary Curved Surfaces: Appendix

 To solve our custom surface partial differential equations, we used the COMSOL Multiphysics\textregistered ~General Form Boundary PDE interface and took advantage of COMSOL's built-in tangential differentiation operator, dtang(f,x), discussed in detail below.
 We also made use of the normal vector (nx, ny, nz), a built-in geometric variable.
 For a thorough and practical introduction to the finite element method, we recommend reference \cite{COMSOLMultiphysics2017}.
 For simulations initialized with a disordered velocity field, every node's velocity orientation was drawn randomly from a uniform distribution of angles between 0 and 2$\pi$ and had magnitude $v(0)$.
-Unless noted otherwise, as in the case of the cylinder dynamics shown in Figure \ref{fig:DynamicsCylinder}, $v(0)$ = $v_{pref}$= 1 m/s.
+Unless noted otherwise, as in the case of the cylinder dynamics shown in Figure \ref{fig:DynamicsCylinder}, $v(0)$ = $v_{\mbox{pref}}$= 1 m/s.
 Other parameters are defined and discussed in detail in Section \ref{Section:ParametersSection}.
 On curved surfaces, to avoid the accumulation of out-of-plane components in ${\bf v}$ from numerical error, we implemented a weak constraint of ${\bf n \cdot v} = 0$.
 Similarly, we implemented a global constraint on the total integrated density $\rho$ on the surface, ensuring it stayed at its initial value.
 Default COMSOL solvers and settings were used: implicit backward differentiation formula (BDF) for time stepping and multifrontal massively parallel sparse direct solver (MUMPS) for the linear direct spatial solver.
+Our meshes employed between 1310 and 6525 triangular elements (1310-1674 for the channel with obstacle; 1312 for the cylinder; 6525 for the sphere; 1604 for the racetrack with hill; 2642 for the island) and can be viewed in the source files available at \url{https://github.com/RPGroup-PBoC/wildebeest_herds}.

 We now provide additional details on formulating our custom equations in order to solve them in COMSOL.
 The user-defined partial differential equation is written in COMSOL as

 Here, the whole formulation comes down to the definitions of ${\bf \Gamma}^{(v)}$ and ${\bf f^{(v)} }$.
 The flux-like quantity ${\bf \Gamma}^{(v)}$ is a $3 \times 3$ matrix that is defined such that